 As we wrote earlier, the disconnect between leaders and employees regarding the pandemic impact is widening.
 The immediate imperative for employers is to set aside their assumptions and develop a specific understanding of how their employees are faring, especially in terms of employee mental health and wellbeing.

-Few companies have a wellbeing strategy in place
+Few companies have an employee wellbeing strategy in place

 An important ramification of this gap in perception relates to employee wellbeing strategies companies have implemented.
-On that front, the scores are abysmal: just 19% of leaders responding to a survey conducted by Indeed.com and the Harvard Business Review say they have a wellbeing strategy in place.
+Just 19% of leaders responding to a survey conducted by Indeed.com and the Harvard Business Review say they have an employee wellbeing strategy in place at their organisation.
 This maps almost exactly with findings from IBM that fewer than 1 in 5 employees rate their employers’ support of their wellbeing during the pandemic as “excellent.”

-What’s especially confounding is the fact that in the same survey from Indeed and HBR, more than 90% of leaders said a happier workplace makes it easier to retain and attract talent, and 87% believe it gives them a competitive advantage.
+What’s especially confounding is the fact that in the same survey, more than 90% of business leaders said a happier workplace makes it easier to retain and attract talent, and 87% believe it gives them a competitive advantage.

 “Employees now expect senior executives to care far more about their mental health.
 Forward-thinking companies are responding by using data insights and staff feedback to inform strategies and decision-making at board level,” John Crowley wrote for Raconteur.

 Notably, employees are demonstrating their willingness to act upon their desires.
-They are not paralysed by uncertainty.
-According to the “What Employees Expect in 2021” report by IBM, 20% of employees voluntarily changed jobs, and the top four reasons they gave for doing so were:
+According to the same IBM report mentioned earlier, 20% of employees voluntarily changed jobs, and the top four reasons they gave for doing so were: